skeeto/skewer-mode/README.md

-# skewer-mode
+# Skewer -- live Emacs JavaScript interaction

-Provides live interaction with JavaScript in a browser.
-Expressions can be sent on-the-fly from a buffer to be evaluated in the browser, just like Emacs does with an inferior Lisp process in Lisp modes.
+Provides live interaction with JavaScript running in a browser.
+Expressions are sent on-the-fly from an editing buffer to be evaluated in the browser, just like Emacs does with an inferior Lisp process in Lisp modes.

+This package and its dependencies are pure Elisp, meaning setup is a breeze and the whole thing is highly portable.

 Dependencies: